learn-co-curriculum/react-hooks-data-fetching/README.md

 ## Learning Goals

 - Use `fetch` within components
-- Decide when to use `fetch` from an event handler or `useEffect` callback
+- Decide whether to use `fetch` from an event handler or `useEffect` callback

 ## Problem Statement